 With animated brushstrokes and an energetic composition, the painting was likely completed outdoors.
 Though his wife—clad in a windswept gown and holding a pretty green parasol—is the focal point of the piece, her surroundings also play a prominent role in the composition.
 Monet’s fascination with the natural world is particularly apparent in his treatment of the grass and flowers, which are meticulously dappled with sunlight and shadows.
 “The richness I achieve comes from nature,” Monet explained, “the source of my inspiration.”

-Additionally, Poppy Field in Argenteuil exhibits a colorful tendency toward including “pops” of red in a composition, which Impressionist artists often employed.
+Additionally, Poppy Field exhibits a colorful tendency toward including “pops” of red in a composition, which Impressionist artists often employed.

 The Saint-Lazare Station